-How to entice visitors of your site into clicking the Call-To-Action button and purchasing your product or service?
+But, how to entice your website visitors into clicking the call-to-action button and purchasing your product or service?
 Now, that’s the million-dollar question.

 Quite the opposite, there’s more to that than meets the unsuspecting eye, so let’s scratch the surface and see what some basic rules are.

-“Buy now!” is one of the most common examples of a CTA, and although we can’t exactly say that it’s something to write home about, it’s OK to use it from time to time.
+“Buy now!” is one of the most common examples of a CTA, and although it’s not exactly something to write home about, it’s OK to use it from time to time.

 Still, more elaborate and specific wording can actually make a big difference.
 The more precise, detailed, and creative you are, the more effective your CTAs will be.